engl3844/engl3844s18/_projects/p2-visuals.md

 ## General process

-1. Learn about the basic data visualization conventions.
+1. Learn about the basic data visualization conventions: types of charts, marks, and attributes.
-2. Explore and analyze your data.
+2. Explore and analyze your data by first plotting it out temporally by drawing it by hand.
-3. Learn and choose what conventions help you tell your data-story meaningfully.
-4. Sketch your data visualization.
+3. Decide what datapoints are most interesting and worth amplifying with another chart type, or a revision to the temporal chart.
-5. Learn basic Inkscape skills.
+4. Learn basic Inkscape skills.
-6. Scan your final drawing as a digital image onto your computer.
-7. Import the image into Inkscape.
-8. Use Inkscape to render your image as an SVG.
+5. Sketch your data visualization on paper.
-9. Translate your image, as needed, using the available tools in Inkscape.
+6. Draw your data visualization in Inkscape.
-10. Clean your SVG for the web, making it semantically rich.
+7. Clean your SVG for the web, making it semantically rich.
-11. Export the SVG to submit.
+8. Export the SVG to submit as an Inkscape .svg and a .png bitmap image.

 ## Rubric